Qualifying Sessions for the academic year, September 2024 to July 2025, will be published and open for booking on the Events page in August.

 Free tickets for OOL students

 We appreciate that students undertaking the Bar Course at a provider on Circuit will find it more expensive to attend Qualifying Sessions at the Inn.
-To alleviate the problem, tickets for most in person QS at the Inn are available to OOL students free of charge.
+To alleviate the problem, tickets for most QS held at the Inn are available to OOL students free of charge.
+Please note that once an OOL student has booked 10 QS (including paid events and events on Circuit) they will be charged the standard student rate for any further events.

 If you do not attend an event that you have booked, this will still be counted as one of your complimentary sessions.
 However, if you provide sufficient notice before the event (as per the cancellation policy) you can cancel your ticket to avoid the QS counting towards your free allowance.